cellajs/permission-manager/APIS.md

     new Set([rootEntity]), // parents
 );
 ```
-> !
-You don't need to specify the 'parents' parameter for a root entity in the hierarchical structure.
+> ❗ You don't need to specify the 'parents' parameter for a root entity in the hierarchical structure.

-> !
-You only need to specify the direct parent (excluding ancestors higher in the structure).
+> ❗ You only need to specify the direct parent (excluding ancestors higher in the structure).

-> !
-Specifying multiple parents results in a polyhierarchical leaf node.
+> ❗ Specifying multiple parents results in a polyhierarchical leaf node.

 ## Product API
 The tangible entities within the application.
 Unlike contexts, products do not have roles to claim; they are entities that are accessed and manipulated by actors based on their assigned roles and permissions within the respective contexts.
+A Product is a subclass of a HierarchicalEntity.

 > Constructor